 - Vanilla extract - Warm, rich notes will help to add flavor (and disguise that avocado taste!).

-- Instant espresso or coffee - This is often the secret ingredient in chocolate cakes.
-It amplifies the taste of chocolate, and won't taste like coffee.
+- Instant espresso or coffee - This is often the secret ingredient in chocolate cakes; it amplifies the taste of chocolate.
 You can also use decaf instant coffee if you are sensitive to caffeine.

 - Salt - Like all desserts, a little bit of salt is always needed to bring out the flavor of the other ingredients.